 Yes, we have wireless Internet access in all buildings.
 The internet service available is using DSL technology from our rural telecom provided.
 This is the best service we can get in our remote location and is slow compared to what you might have at home if you have Cable or FIOS.
 It is not usually a problem unless we have guests who heavily use the internet then things will slow down.
 The download speed is 5 megabits per second and upload is .5 megabits per second.
 Uploading will take away from the download speed.
 It is recommended that large files are not uploaded during times when others may be using the internet.
 If you are uploading a large file and using the .5 megabits upload then there will be no bandwidth left for downloading until your file is finished uploading.
-The internet service we have between the Main Complex and the Rustic Cabin and the Air Hanger is provided with point of sight relay equipment and shares bandwidth over the same line.
+No internet service between the Main Complex and Air Hanger.
 We can not guarantee a quality connection 100% of the time.
 Occasionally we will need to reset devices or experience interference.
 Heavy internet usage by multiple guests will slow the system down and at times the connection is lost requiring resetting the DSL modem.

 ★ Cell phones work?
 Yes, there is cell phone service in our area.